 The Board receives cash flow projections on a monthly basis as well as information regarding cash balances.
-At the balance sheet date, these projections indicated that the Group expected to have sufficient liquid resources to meet its obligations under all reasonably expected circumstances.
+As stated in note 1 (Going Concern paragraphs), the Group expected to have sufficient liquid resources to meet its obligations under all reasonable circumstances.